gsmith177/QuickStock-Rust/README.md

 # QuickStock-Rust

-# Designed to Run on Visual Studio Code (VS Code)

 This project is for CS4340 - Software Maintenance at UCCS.
 We chose to change an open source github project from Python to Rust and we also implemented the frontend using React.
+Designed to Run on Visual Studio Code (VS Code)

 ## Dependencies